-Uber CEO marks his first anniversary with new safety features
+Uber will soon detect unexpected stops, car crashes

 During his remarks, Khosrowshahi said he wants Uber to be synonymous with safety, along with its ability to quickly hail rides.
 "This is the beginning of our journey," he said.

-The announcements are a reminder of how much the company has come in terms of rider security, and how far it has yet to go.
+The announcements are a reminder of how much the company has done in terms of rider security, and how far it has yet to go.
 In April, a CNN investigation found at least 103 Uber drivers in the United States who have been accused of sexually assaulting or abusing their passengers in the past four years.
 The drivers were arrested, are wanted by police, or have been named in civil suits related to the incidents.

 Related: Uber's CEO one year in: The one thing I wish I had fixed sooner